zkGraf/docs/README.md

-## zkGraf - A queryable trust graph for the Ethereum ecosystem.

 # 1. Introduction

+*zkGraf - A queryable trust graph for the Ethereum ecosystem*.

 Having a sybil-resistant measure of uniqueness would have many applications in the Ethereum ecosystem.
 Relying on pure coin voting has vulnerabilities - see here.